gicheru-droid/enterprise-network-lab/README.md

 - Network troubleshooting
 - Server administration practice

-## Tools Used
+## Network Design & Technologies Used

+### Network Design

+The lab implements an enterprise-style network with multiple VLANs to separate different departments and services.

+Key network segments include:

+- Guest Network VLAN
+- Administration VLAN
+- CCTV VLAN

+### Technologies Used

-- GNS3
+- GNS3 for network simulation
-- VMware Workstation
+- VMware Workstation for virtualization
-- Cisco IOS
+- Cisco IOS devices for routing and switching
-- ArubaOS-CX
+- ArubaOS-CX for enterprise switching
-- Windows Server
+- VLANs for network segmentation
+- Inter-VLAN routing using Layer 3 switching
+- DHCP and IP addressing configuration
+- ACLs for traffic control and security

 ## Network Topology